Finally – everything I know about painting cabinets, condensed into one place. And it all applies to painting furniture too!

 7. Update Hardware

-This step is optional, but so much fun!
+This step is optional, but new hardware is so much fun!
 Now is the time to update your drawer pulls and knobs.
 Check out this post to make attaching new cabinet hardware easier.

 What about Laminate?